sinch/docs/docs/conversation/conversation-channel-support/conversation-instagram.md

 }
 ```

-Finally, visit your Instagram Profile as a user with proper role granted (preferably the one who created the page) and try sending a message to it - remember that a user has to start the conversation.
+Finally, visit your Instagram Profile with an account with proper role granted (preferably the one who created the page or with Admin, Tester or Developer role) and try sending a message to it - remember that a user has to start the conversation.
 If everything works fine, you should receive the message you've just sent:

 ```json
 {